Vegetarian Black Eyed Peas Recipe (Hoppin’ John)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-Please read my disclosure.This vegetarian black eyed peas recipe for Hoppin’ John is a healthy and meatless version of the southern classic.
-Onions, bell pepper, celery, and kale are sautéed in spices with black eyed peas and a smoky finish served with brown rice.
-It’s a complete meal in one pan!
+Please read my disclosure.This vegetarian black eyed peas recipe or Hoppin’ John is a healthy and meatless version of the southern classic.
+Onions, bell pepper, celery, and kale are sautéed in spices with black eyed beans and a smoky finish served with brown rice.
+Homemade black eyed peas without meat is total soul food, and a delicious complete meal in one pan!

 We lightened up the traditional ham hock version of Hoppin John with a vegetarian friendly option that is so hearty, even the meat eaters you serve it to will love it!